OBOAcademy/obook/docs/reference/glossary-of-terms.md

 A simple association between two terms, also see [predicate](#predicate) & [Relationship](#Relationship).

 #### OBO
 Open Biological and Biomedical Ontology.
-This could refer to the [OBO Foundry](https://obofoundry.org/) (e.g. OBO ontologies = ontologies that follow the standards of the OBO Foundry) or the [Functional Syntax](#Function-Syntax)/file format that some ontologies use.
+This could refer to the [OBO Foundry](https://obofoundry.org/) (e.g. OBO ontologies = ontologies that follow the standards of the OBO Foundry) or [OBO Format](#OBO-Format)

 #### OBO Format
 A serialization format for ontologies designed for easy viewing, direct editing, and readable diffs.
 It is popular in bioinformatics, but not widely used or known outside the genomics sphere.
 OBO is mapped to OWL, but only expresses a subset, and provides some OWL abstractions in a more easy to understand fashion.